cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 ##### Container Registry

-This blueprints uses a couple of container registries for different purposes.
+This blueprints use a couple of container registries for different purposes.

 - The Public Registry uses DockerHub.
 - The Private Registry uses AWS ECR.